ManuelBehrendt/Mera.jl/docs/src/01_hydro_First_Inspection.md

 ## Data Inspection
 The data is associated with the field *gas.data* as a **JuliaDB** table (code units).
-All the loaded properties of each cell are arranged in one row which makes it easy to find, filter, map, aggregate, group the data, etc.
+Each row corresponds to a cell and each column to a property which makes it easy to  find, filter, map, aggregate, group the data, etc.
 More information can be found in the **Mera** tutorials or in: [JuliaDB API Reference](http://juliadb.org/latest/api/)

 ### Table View
-Each row corresponds to a cell and its properties to the columns.
-The positions cx,cy,cz are the cell-numbers that correspond to a uniform 3D array for each level.
-E.g.: for level=8, the positions range from 1-256 for each dimension, for level=14, 1-16,384 while not all positions within this range exists due to the complex AMR structure.
+The cell positions cx,cy,cz correspond to a uniform 3D array for each level.
+E.g., for level=8, the positions range from 1-256 for each dimension, for level=14, 1-16384 while not all positions within this range exist due to the complex AMR structure.
 The integers cx,cy,cz are used to reconstruct the grid in many functions of **MERA** and should not be modified.

 ```julia